itcd/web-crawler/README.md

 # web-crawler
-A basic web spider with Scrapy and Python 3
+A simple web spider with Scrapy and Python 3